-Prior to Majeed's attack, a jihadist commander seen standing next to Saifullah gives a speech to other fighters about the strife with the Islamic State of Iraq and the Sham.
-Al Qaeda's General Command recently disowned ISIS for refusing to mediate its disputes with other jihadist groups.
+Prior to Majeed’s attack, Abdallah Muhammad al Muhaysini, an al Qaeda-linked Saudi cleric, is seen standing next to Saifullah, and gives a speech to other fighters about the strife with the Islamic State of Iraq and the Sham.
+Al Qaeda’s General Command recently disowned ISIS for refusing to mediate its disputes with other jihadist groups.

 By Allah, oh brothers in jihad, Oh, people of the Caucus!
 Oh, Iraqis!
 Oh, Bosnians!
 Oh, [inaudible]!
 Oh, Yemenis!
 Oh, Tunisians!
 Oh, Moroccans!
 Oh, Algerians!
 Oh, all of those who have come to fight in the path [cause] of Allah!
 Under the sounds of this artillery fire, we have come to fight in the path [cause] of Allah.
 Here, for the sake of this we have come, not in order for us to fight with one another.
 My brothers in the state [reference to ISIS] – Allah, Allah!
 By Allah, the noblest of our wishes is to meet Allah, almighty, feeling accomplished and not regretful.
 By Allah, we do not want to meet Allah with Muslim blood on our person!
 Presently the suicide bomber has set out.
 In a few minutes the ummah will hear his voice, with Allah’s permission, raging within the prisons of the rafida [Shiites].
 Yes, by Allah, but the booby-traps – when they kill Muslims – what shall we say to our lord tomorrow?
 What shall we say to our lord tomorrow?
 I adjure you by Allah, oh mujahideen in the state [ISIS], to join your brothers in Al Nusrah, or your brothers in Al Ahrar [Ahrar al Sham], or Jaysh al Muhajireen, or whoever you want.
 But do not go on fighting Muslims!
 By Allah, I bear witness to you in front of Allah, almighty, I adjure by Allah Omar Al-Shishani, I adjure by Allah those faithful mujahideen brothers in the state [ISIS] – the jihad will not stop, the jihad will not stop for the sake of this fitna and for this fighting!
 Stop this fighting!
 Do not use the terms bandits and apostates!
 We are fighting the regime and after that we will turn to these people!
 Allah, Allah!
 With Allah’s permission we will end this day with cries of Allahu Akbar in the Aleppo prison!